Alexandra Hamilton, Duchess of Abercorn: Marriage and issue

 Sacha was a close friend of Prince Philip, Duke of Edinburgh, who often came carriage driving at Baronscourt.
-Her younger sister, the Duchess of Westminster, is a godmother of Prince William, Prince of Wales.
-Her husband was a first cousin of John, 8th Earl Spencer, father of Diana, Princess of Wales.
+Her younger sister, the Duchess of Westminster, is a godmother of William, Prince of Wales.
+Her husband was a first cousin of John Spencer, 8th Earl Spencer, father of Diana, Princess of Wales.

 The Duchess died on 10 December 2018 at the age of 72 following an illness.
 Following a private funeral, she was buried at Baronscourt Parish Church, County Tyrone, Northern Ireland.
 A memorial service was held at St Anne's Cathedral, Belfast, on 30 May 2019, which was attended by the Duke of York.

 Philanthropy and public roles

 A trained psychologist, she ran workshops throughout Ireland and Great Britain.
 The Duchess was the founder of the Pushkin Prizes and the Pushkin Trust, organizations promoting art therapy for young people.
 The Duchess held many patronages, such as Abercorn House at Cambridge House Grammar School, the Omagh Community Youth Choir and the BEARR Trust.
 She was honorary secretary of the Northern Ireland Centre for Trauma & Transformation in Omagh, County Tyrone.
 Her work in Omagh was in response to the 1998 Omagh bombing.